BG3-Community-Library-Team/bg3-community/Tutorials/Visual/clothPhysics.md

 ![annotatedphysPaintRange](https://tinypic.host/images/2025/06/02/annotatedphysPaintRange.png)

 In the **Properties** panel under the **Data** tab, make sure there isn't already any colour attributes.
 The game engine shaders can only read the active colour attribute set, so delete any others or be prepared to overwrite them.
+Don't worry about using the plus button to create a new set.
+A colour attribute set will be automatically created when following the steps.

 ![Screenshot 2025 06 02 122635](https://tinypic.host/images/2025/06/02/Screenshot-2025-06-02-122635.png)